Please enable JavaScript to view this site.

 Use this option if you want to collect the output of stdout and stderr for later analysis.

-Be aware that if the output of the program under test generates a lot of data via stdout or stderr that this data will need to be stored in memory and could exhaust Coverage Validator's memory.
+Be aware that if the output of the program under test generates a lot of data via stdout or stderr that this data will need to be stored in memory and could exhaust Thread Validator's memory.

 Display command prompt instructionStep Shows or hides the launched application.